 (M137)If a STA does not support a direct form of hashing to a group element,(Ed) it generates the PWE after selecting a group, either the most preferred group if the STA is initiating SAE to a peer, or the group from a received SAE Commit message if the STA is responding to a peer.
 The PWE shall be generated for that group (according to 12.4.4.2.2 (Generation of the password element with ECC groups by looping(M137)) or 12.4.4.3.2 (Generation of the password element with FFC groups by looping(M137)), depending on whether the group is ECC or FFC, respectively) using the identities of the two STAs and the configured password.

-After generation of the PWE, each STA shall generate a secret value, rand, and a temporary secret value, mask, each of which shall be chosen randomly such that 1 < rand < r and 1 < mask < r and (rand + mask) mod r is greater than 1, where r is the (prime) order of the group.
+After generation of the PWE, each STA or MLD shall generate a secret value, rand, and a temporary secret value, mask, each of which shall be chosen randomly such that 1 < rand < r and 1 < mask < r and (rand + mask) mod r is greater than 1, where r is the (prime) order of the group.
 If their sum modulo r is not greater than 1, they shall both be irretrievably deleted and new values shall be randomly generated.
 The values rand and mask shall be random numbers produced from a quality random number drawn from a uniform distribution generator.
 These values shall never be reused on distinct protocol runs.

 (…existing texts ….)